sunguekim/react-graphql-project/README.md

 # react-graphql-project
-Twitter Clone Project with GraphQL and Ts&amp;React
+Twitter Clone Project with GraphQL and Ts&amp;React.